 Amethyst buying advice

 Our gem expert recommends assessing amethysts in the same way as diamonds – by clarity, colour, cut and carat weight.
-Visit the amethyst gem guide for more information.

 High-quality amethysts won’t appear to have any marks when looked at with a naked eye.
 An amethyst’s colour should be transparent and vibrant.